 - Recognised leadership in industrial innovation.

 Topic conditions and documents

 The ERC actions are open to researchers of any nationality who intend to conduct their research activity in any EU Member State or H2020 Associated Country.
 Principal Investigators may be of any age and nationality and may reside in any country in the world at the time of the application.
-However, Principal Investigators funded through the ERC frontier research grants shall spend a minimum percentage of their total working time in an EU Member State or Associated Country and a minimum percentage of their total working time on the ERC project.
+ERC Principal Investigators do not have to be based full-time in Europe.

 The host institution must either be established in an EU Member State or H2020 Associated Country as a legal entity created under national law, or it may be an International European Interest Organisation (such as CERN, EMBL, etc.), the European Commission's Joint Research Centre (JRC) or any other entity created under EU law.

-Eligible Proposals: All proposals must be complete and submitted before the relevant call deadline.
-A complete proposal entails all parts or sections (see 'Proposal page limits and layout' below).
+Eligible proposals: All proposals must be complete and submitted before the relevant call deadline.
+A complete proposal needs to include all parts or sections (see “Proposal submission and description” below).
 Incomplete proposals may be declared ineligible.
-The content of the proposal must relate to the objectives and to the grant type set out in the call, as defined in the ERC Work Programme 2017.
-A proposal will only be deemed ineligible on grounds of 'scope' in clear-cut cases.
+The content of the proposal must relate to the objectives and to the grant type set out in the call, as defined in ERC Work Programme 2018.
+A proposal will only be deemed ineligible on grounds of ‘scope’ in clear-cut cases.

-• The Research Proposal, Parts B1 and B2: templates are available as word-templates in PPSS.
-Both parts should be uploaded and submitted via PPSS as PDF files.
+• Research Proposal (Parts B1 and B2), available in the submission tool below, should be uploaded and submitted via the submission tool as PDF files.

 • Ethics review self-assessment (if applicable) and supporting documentation.